testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/while-loop.md

 </ul>

 ![Add number of iterations](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/test-management/test-plans/overview/while_loop_test_step_2.png)

- 13. You can continue to add test steps numbered as either 2.2, 2.3, or as 3,4, etc The test steps numbers 2.2, 2.3, etc will be executed only if the “while condition” is processed as true
+ 14. You can continue to add test steps numbered as either 2.2, 2.3, or as 3,4, etc The test steps numbers 2.2, 2.3, etc will be executed only if the **while condition** is processed as true

 The GIF below shows how While loop test steps are created.